Rosa-Luxemburgstiftung-Berlin/jira2zammad/README.md

 As these might contain valuable information, we decided do preserve this for the future, and migrate them into our new zammad instance.

 While looking for a option, it seemed the official way to do this, was this: https://zammad.com/en/product/features/skyvia ...

 Well, we opt in, and rented one of the required components each from skyvia and zammad.

 But the path to the migration was far from being straight forward ... awkward to configure, hard to debug etc.

 But we persisted, until we realized more and more obstacles.

 And so we decided to do our own thing!

-We looked for existing python bindings for the jira and zammad API, extended them, cretaed some PR (yes, we do not just consume open source here @ [RLS IT](https://github.com/Rosa-Luxemburgstiftung-Berlin), we try to live it), and started a small project.
+We looked for existing python bindings for the jira and zammad API, extended them, created some PR (yes, we do not just consume open source here @ [RLS IT](https://github.com/Rosa-Luxemburgstiftung-Berlin), we try to live it), and started a small project.